Captain Ahab: King Lear (Shakespeare)

-Charles Olson mentions three modes of madness in King Lear, the King's, the Fool's, and Edgar's, allegorized in the book, with Ahab taking the role of Lear and Pip the roles of both the Fool and Edgar.
+Charles Olson mentions three modes of madness in King Lear, the King's, the Fool's, and Edgar's; as allegorized in Moby Dick, Ahab takes the role of Lear, and Pip the roles of both the Fool and Edgar.
 Melville makes his points by way of contrasts to Shakespeare.
 Olson identifies the typhoon in chapter 119, "The Candles," with the storm in Lear.
 "Ahab, unlike Lear," Olson observes, "does not in this night of storm discover his love for his fellow wretches.
 On the contrary, this night Ahab uncovers his whole hate."
 Later, in chapter 125, "The Log and Line," Ahab says to Pip, in Lear's words to his Fool, "Thou touchest my inmost centre, boy; thou are tied to me by chords woven of my heart-strings."
 While Sweeney endorses Olson's identification, he finds exaggerated the claim that Ahab learns from his cabin-boy just as Lear does from the Fool.
 Ahab learns "little or nothing" throughout the book.

 Satan (Milton)

 Milton's Satan is "not the least element of which Captain Ahab is compounded," says Nathalia Wright.
 The words with which Ishmael and Starbuck portray him—infidel, impious, diabolic, blasphemous—describe him as a towering rebel.

-In "The Candles" (Ch 119) Ahab's harpoon is called a "fiery dart."
+In "The Candles" (Ch.
+119) Ahab's harpoon is called a "fiery dart."
 The phrase is taken from book XII of John Milton's Paradise Lost, as Henry F. Pommer recognized, where Michael promised Adam "spiritual armour, able to resist/ Satan's assaults, and quench his fiery darts" (XII, 491-2).
 Pommer argues that Milton's work was more immediate than Shakespeare, because while some of Melville's soliloquies appear to find their prototypes in Shakespeare, "there is a slight step from dramatic monologue to fictional thought," and Milton "had already taken that step, using, in his own extended narrative, soliloquies precisely like Melville's."